cristianjaldin/design-pattern/README.md

 # Observer

 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-In the following example we have a pedestrian and a car that will be notified when the traffic light changes.
+In the following example we have a [Pedestrian](https://github.com/cristianjaldin/design-pattern/blob/master/src/main/java/design/pattern/examples/behavioral/observer/Pedestrian.java) and a [Car](https://github.com/cristianjaldin/design-pattern/blob/master/src/main/java/design/pattern/examples/behavioral/observer/Car.java) that will be notified when the traffic light changes.

 ```java
 Car car = new Car();